jalolk/play2do/README.md

 1. Clone the repository
 2. Install dependencies: `yarn install`
 3. Set up your MongoDB instance and update the connection string
-4. Run the application: `yarn start`
+4. Run the Backend: `yarn start`
+5. Run the Frontend: `yarn run dev`
-5. Explore the various test suites as described above
+6. Explore the various test suites as described above

 ## 🤝 Contributing